pchapin/clac/C++-Style.md

 + There should be no space after the reserved words `if`, `for`, or `while`.

-+ There should be no space after '<' or before '>' in a template argument or paramter list.
++ There should be no space after '<' or before '>' in a template argument or parameter list.

       template<typename T>